andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 [Draw the diagram]

+what now seems obvious, but made me nervous at the time, was the relationship between these contexts.
+There was almost a flow of execution and data and ownership (over a significant period of time, but a flow nontheless).
+I knew relationships between bounded contexts was significant - i was a big fan of the strategic design patterns and the clarity they gave, but this seemed to be a different form.
+It seemed like I'd ciome across something fundamental.

-It was also clear that there was a business-level process (ceremony even) involved in moving from one to the other.
-These moves involved significant conceptual (and data-level) changes.
+I went back to the domain experts.
+What I thought I could see in the model was right there in the domain.
+It was clear that there were business-level processes (ceremonies even) involved in moving from one context to the next.
+These moves involved significant conceptual (and data-level) changes.  they had criteria, and ownership was transferred.

+I felt good about this discovery, mainly because it was corellated strongly to the domain reality.
+A year or so later, in a workshop with Albertto Brandolini, he introduced his archetype.
+When I saw it I could immediately recognise it for what it was, and realised there were *many* manifestations.
+I felt satisfied.

+There were relatiohships - and they were creation-level ones.
+One model could pass control onto a downstream model, and create that downstream model in the process.